simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 Getting Mc SimGrid
 ------------------

-It is included in the SimGrid source code, but it is not compiled in by default as it induces a small performance overhead to the simulations.
-It is also not activated in the Debian package, nor in the Python binary distributions.
-If you just plan to experiment with Mc SimGrid, the easiest is to get the corresponding docker image.
-On the long term, you probably want to install it on your machine: it works out of the box on Linux, Windows (with WSL2) and FreeBSD.
+The model checker is included in the SimGrid source code, and it's compiled by default if all dependencies are found.
+It's also activated in the Debian package since v3.36-2.
+If your precompiled version of SimGrid lacks support for the model checker, you could build SimGrid from source.
 Simply request it from cmake (``cmake -Denable_model-checking .``) and then compile SimGrid :ref:`as usual <install_src>`.
-Unfortunately, Mc SimGrid does not work natively on Mac OS X yet, so mac users should stick to the docker method for now.
+It should work out of the box on all major systems (Linux, FreeBSD, Windows with WSL, or Mac OS
+X).
+Double check the value of the ``SIMGRID_HAVE_MC`` in the generated file ``include/simgrid/config.h``.
+If it's not defined to
+1, read the configuration logs to understand why the model checker was not compiled in, and try again.
+Usually, it's because the
+``libevent-dev`` package is missing on the system.

+Another approach is to use a docker image as follows.

 .. code-block:: console